7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 The Rhine Palace on Place de la Republique in Strasbourg, France

-Located in Neustadt, Place de la Republique features a circular garden, which is the centerpiece of the square, and is surrounded by monumental structures.
-On the west side of the square is The Rhine Palace, which was built for the emperor.
-On the east are the National University Library and Strasbourg National Theater and in the center is a monument to soldiers.
+Located in Neustadt, Place de la Republique features a circular garden and is surrounded by monumental structures.
+On the west side is The Rhine Palace, which was built for the emperor.
+To the east is the National University Library and Strasbourg National Theater.

 Place Broglie